flet-dev/website/blog/2024-05-24-flet-at-pycon-us-2024.md

 author_image_url: https://avatars0.githubusercontent.com/u/5041459?s=400&v=4
 ---

-Last week we attended PyCon US in a beautiful city of Pittsburgh 🌉, PA!
+Last week we attended PyCon US in a beautiful city of Pittsburgh, PA!

 I've been on many conferences, but at PyCon I was amazed by the spacious venue, flawless event organization, high-quality content and welcoming community 😎, ...and good food 🍔!